obita-tech/catalog/ngpsd2-1-3-12/resources/developerGuide.md

-# Developer Guide: SAMA Open Banking Solution
+# Developer Guide: NextGenPSD2 Open Banking Solution

 ## Introduction
 This developer guide is designed to help developers understand and work with NextGenPSD2 Open Banking solution offered by Obita.
 Our solution provides a comprehensive set of APIs and services to enable banks to comply with Open Banking requirements.